 - Advise on the best tools (both digital & physical) to aid in the comic creation process.

 Ipad?
 Wacom?
-Mac or PC? if you want to create comics chance are you are going to need some hardware and software to do so.
+Mac or PC? if you want to create comics chances are you are going to need some hardware and software to do so.
 Navigating the landscape of digital tools, apps and new developments can be a nightmare if you’re not a tech geek.

-What tools should you use to write, draw, ink & colour your comics ??
+What tools should you use to write, draw, ink & colour your comics??
 There are so many tools out there, some are free, some cost a monthly subscription and some cost hundreds.

 Who says you always need to use digital tools anyway?
 What about if you want to use more traditional tools and (shock) actual paper!!